dtrckd/docsearch/README.md

 # Overview

-This repo provide a  **Search Engine** experience which follows the pymake design pattern.
+This repo provide **Search Engine** experience which follows the pymake design pattern.

-The context of the experiment is as follows:
+The context of this [Pymake](https://github.com/dtrckd/pymake) program is as follows:
-* **Data**: documents to search-in are pdf documents (like articles for example),
+* **Data**: documents to search-in are pdf documents (like articles for example), located in your hardrive,
-* **Model**: A bm25 model, that assumes a information model of bag of words representation.
+* **Model**: A BM25 model, that assumes a information model of bag of words representation.
 * **Script**: There are two scripts:
     + a fit script that builds the index of the *input data*,
     + a search script that returns relevant documents, given a *query*.